Scheduled MonumentsEnglandOffa's Dyke: section 220yds (200m) long, N from Royal Oak Inn, Treflach Wood

 What is Offa's Dyke: section 220yds (200m) long, N from Royal Oak Inn, Treflach Wood?

-Offa's Dyke is a linear earthwork monument constructed during the late eighth century under the direction of King Offa of Mercia to establish a territorial boundary between Mercia and the Welsh kingdoms to the west.
+Offa's Dyke is a linear earthwork monument constructed during the reign of King Offa of Mercia in the late eighth century, marking a territorial boundary between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004768.

 Who is responsible for protecting Offa's Dyke: section 220yds (200m) long, N from Royal Oak Inn, Treflach Wood?